Autodesk/maya-usd/lib/mayaUsd/nodes/Layer_Saving_Docs.md

 the Layer Manager to be ready to provide layers.

 The reason we need this Layer Manager is that there is no such thing as a layer cache in USD.
-Sdf layers only exist only if they are referenced.
+Sdf layers only exist if they are referenced.
 The Layer Manager meets this requirement by holding a reference to each layer.
 This preserves the layer lifescope between the time the Layer Manager Maya node is deserialized and the time the layers are requested by the Proxy